panopticscans/panopticscans-api-quickstart/README.md

 - **HTML:** Web-friendly format for viewing in browsers
 - **PDF:** Professional format for sharing and archiving

-## Sample Scan ID
+## Sample Scan UUID

-The collection includes sample requests using the scan ID: `e510ab1c-1dec-41a5-86c9-9499220912ac`
+The collection includes sample requests using the scan UUID: `e510ab1c-1dec-41a5-86c9-9499220912ac`

-Replace this with your actual scan IDs when making requests.
+Replace this with your actual scan UUIDs when making requests.

 ## Import Instructions